mixu/npm_lazy/readme.md

     Fetch failed (5/5): http://registry.npmjs.org/socket.io { [Error: connect EINVAL] code: 'EINVAL', errno: 'EINVAL', syscall: 'connect' }
     [OK] Reusing cached result for http://registry.npmjs.org/socket.io

-Tarfiles are cached forever, because they are checksummed.
-Tarfiles are retried if the initial checksum fails for up to five times.
+Here are all the ways in which npm_lazy is resilient to registry failures:

+- All HTTP requests are retried up to a configurable number (default: 5 times).
+- All HTTP requests are subject to a maximum fetch timeout (default: 5000 ms).
+If this fails, the request is retried (or failed).
+- Invalid responses are rejected and retried:
+  - Tarfiles are checked against the expected shasum, and cached forever if they match; if not, they are retried.
+  - Metadata files must parse as JSON; if not, they are retried.
-For index files (e.g. JSON metadata), we will attempt to contact the registry first if the age of the file is older than `cacheAge`.

-If contacting the registry fails, then the old version of the metadata is sent instead.
+- Metadata files are never discarded until a newer version can be fetched successfully.
+If the JSON metadata is older than `cacheAge` (default: 1 hour), we will attempt to contact the registry first.
+However, if contacting the registry fails, then the old version of the metadata is sent instead.
 This means that even when outages occur, you can install any package that has been installed at least once before.

 ## Installation